timvw/timvw.github.io/_posts/2020-02-10-terraform-azure-k8s-nginx-letsencrypt.md

 In this example we want to access our applications as https://XXX.apps.icteam.be.
 We achieve this by adding an A-record (the azure public ip address) pointing to *.apps.icteam.be

-For the HTTPS part we [install cert-manager](https://cert-manager.io/docs/installation/kubernetes/) and use [letsencrypt](https://letsencrypt.org/) to provide certificates:
+For the HTTPS part we [install cert-manager](https://cert-manager.io/docs/installation/kubernetes/) and use [Let's Encrypt](https://letsencrypt.org/) to provide certificates:

 ```bash
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v0.13.0/cert-manager.yaml